874 Dillingham Boulevard

-Karen C. Lee was appointed as interim chancellor of Honolulu Community College on June 1, 2019 after serving as vice chancellor of academic affairs.
+Karen C. Lee was appointed as chancellor of Honolulu Community College on December 2, 2022.
+Lee previously served as Honolulu CC interim chancellor and vice chancellor of academic affairs.

 Before joining the Honolulu CC leadership team in 2017, Lee served as the executive director of Hawaiʻi P–20, which works to strengthen the education pipeline from early childhood through higher education so that all students achieve career and college success, and associate vice president for student affairs for the UH System, responsible for systemwide student affairs policies and student-related initiatives.
 Lee also served as executive assistant to the UH president, undergraduate coordinator at UH Mānoa’s Shidler College of Business, and in dean and director positions at Columbia and Colgate universities.